In Haskell, functions must always return the same consistent type. There

 The super interesting thing (I find) about the above instances of

-anything, we’re describing only the behavior of Maybe
+anything, we’re describing only the behavior of Maybe.
+The types

 being wrapped up are irrelevant (they can even be further wrapped in